24 Danish ways to create Christmas hygge

 19. Make a DIY Christmas tree

 This is particularly great if you have a small living room or just don’t want a huge or real Christmas tree.
-All you need is a plastic tree, light bulbs, a basket and faux lambskin.

 20. Watch a Christmas movie together

-Put on your PJs, find a warm blanket and snuggle on the couch with your kids.
+Put on your PJs, find a warm blanket, and snuggle on the couch with your kids.
 It’s time to binge Christmas movies on Netflix.

 Read next: What is Nordic hygge?